gustavonrm/SINF-Proj/README.md

 # SINF

-3600 Web Dashboard for a papaer company using jasmin's primavera rp
+360 Web Dashboard for a paper company using jasmin's primavera rp.

 ---
 ### MongoDB Config